vtog/labGuides/source/ocp/add-node.rst

    #.
 Edit new BMH object
    #.
 Click YAML tab
    #.
 Replace "spec" section with older BMH "spec" previously copied.
    #.
-Be sure to use the new "Node bootMACAddress" saved in step 1 and
+Be sure to use the new nodes "bootMACAddress:" saved in step 2 and
-      "consumerRef/name" saved in step 3.
+      "consumerRef/name:" saved in step 4.
    #.
 Click Save
    #.
 Before exiting copy the "uid" to notepad.